By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Five English regions under amber heat health alerts, covering over half the population
+• Five English regions under amber heat health alerts issued by UK Health Security Agency

 • Healthcare services preparing for surge in demand over bank holiday weekend

-• Early warning systems critical for preventing heat-related health impacts
+• Early warning systems activated to prevent heat-related health impacts

-The coordinated response across England’s regions demonstrates the evolution of heat preparedness strategies, building on lessons from previous extreme weather events.
-As climate projections indicate more frequent and intense heatwaves, the effectiveness of these early warning systems will prove crucial for protecting vulnerable populations and maintaining healthcare system resilience.
+The coordinated response across England’s regions demonstrates the UK Health Security Agency’s heat preparedness strategies.
+As the agency notes, the effectiveness of these early warning systems will prove crucial for protecting vulnerable populations and maintaining healthcare system resilience.

 Source: Heatwave: Warnings are issued over death risk and NHS pressures across England